KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*melh₂ "grind" (IEW: 716)
 COGN: Lat. _molo_, Lith. _malti_
 SEE: [\*mal-o- "grind"](#malo)
 ETYM: The development in Celtic was from "ground" to "tender, soft", and the PIE proto-form was presumably the past participle of the verb "to grind", \*mlh₂to-, or the derived adjective \*mlh₂ti- (which may be more probable in the light of the fact that Dybo's law did not operate; we would expect \*mlato- from \*mlh₂tó-).
+The Brittonic forms could also be from PCelt. [\*blātu- "flower"](#blatu) with the same semantic development as in English _flour_ < Fr. _fleur (de farine)_.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="mligo">\*mlig-o- "milk" (v)</a>
 GOID: OIr. _mligid_, -_mlig_; _meill_, -_mell_ [subj.]; _mailg_ [prt.]; _mlechtae_, -_mlecht_ [prt.pass.]